 This transmitter is about 10 years old.
 In ten years of service, there have been no failures.
 Not one transistor has gone bad.
 It is connected to a three-tower directional array on 920 KHz.

 Sadly, this model transmitter is no longer made.
-They were built like tanks, heavy gage steel cabinets, well designed, well grounded circuit boards.
+They were built like tanks, heavy gauge steel cabinets, well-designed, well-grounded circuit boards.

 I was reading, with interest, the idea of “energy star” transmitters.
-I think that good radio station engineers already take the electrical efficiency into account when buying a new transmitter.
+I think that good radio station engineers already take electrical efficiency into account when buying a new transmitter.
 That being said, electrical efficiency is not the only measure of efficiency an engineer should be considering.
 Reliability, redundancy, and repairability must also be considered.
-If the station spends an inordinate amount of time on the old back up transmitter while the new, super efficient main transmitter is off line is counter productive.
-Not to mention the time wasted trouble shooting which could be better spent on something else.
+If the station spends an inordinate amount of time on the old backup transmitter while the new, super-efficient main transmitter is off line is counterproductive.
+Not to mention the time wasted troubleshooting which could be better spent on something else.